 Cashews are a great source of monounsaturated fats, antioxidants, and magnesium (nut-free variation below the main recipe).
 Anti-inflammatory properties and more antioxidants galore from nature’s candy ‘raspberries.’

-- 2-3 tablespoons sweetener (rice malt syrup or maple syrup)
+- 2-3 tbsp rice malt syrup or maple syrup

-- ¼ cup extra desiccated coconut to roll them in
+- 25 g desiccated coconut (¼ cup) extra to roll them in

 - Grind your cashew nuts in a food processor (TMX 5 seconds, speed 7)

 - Add the coconut, raspberries, sweetener and optional lemon zest.

 - Mix to combine (TMX 10 seconds, speed 5).